632 Mi.(1,017 KM)

 The Hope 1000 is all about climbing, and gains an average of 3,000 meters per 100km (9,800 feet every 62 miles).
 It’s steep, but generally follows well-graded dirt roads.
 If ridden in the intended direction (Romanshorn-Montreux), several of the climbs are paved and the descents are on singletrack.
 Logistics are easy.
 Fresh water springs, towns, and resources dot the route.
 Camping is easy, as most of this land is pastoral and the locals welcome long distance hikers and bikers.

 Route development: Swiss born, with a background in international road racing and route planning, route developer Willi Felix has organized 20 week-long mountain rallies over 16 years to showcase the fantastic mountain riding in Switzerland.
 These rallies were a week of 100km climbing days, fully planned and supported logistics, and saw 150-200 participants.
 Out of the mountain rallies was born the Hope 1000 – a route designed for its beauty – with the intention of encouraging more self-supported and challenging riding.
 The Hope 1000 is almost entirely rideable and never forces more than 100 feet of hike-a-bike at any given time.
 Willi races his own route every June and ensures that the route is 100% accurate every year by scouting the route before the race.
 The Hope 1000 is a Swiss masterpiece.

+Find the most current GPX files here, including detours and POIs.
 Note that there are many POIs in the map above.
-Here is a basic legend: RES (restaurant); HOT (hotel); SHO (shop/grocery store)
+Here is a basic legend: RES (restaurant); HOT (hotel); SHO (shop/grocery store).

 - Climbing the Grosse Scheidegg and Kleine Scheidegg near Grindelwald, historic climbs with views of the Eiger, Mönch and Jungfrau